 Every year on November 11th the City of Livermore honors our veterans witha Veterans Day Celebration, during which we honor those who have fought for our freedom.
 Festivities include guest speakers, music and a potluck dinner followed by a parade.
-With Veteran's Day falling on a Sunday this year, the event has been moved a day later, November 12, 2012.

 For additional photos, please click on links below:

 Annually, there is a Thanksgiving Service the Sunday evening before the Thanksgiving holiday and this year the date will be November 24, 2013.
 It is sponsored by one of the City's local Churches each year and several of Livermore's Church Communities feature musical presentations.
 After which, the Church sponsoring the event provides food and beverages.
 Beautiful music emanates from City Hall that night and the evening provides much fun and relaxation.

 See 2010 "Praise Sing" photos by clicking on link below: